Skip to content

 You can only assert copyright over works with an artistic, creative, or original quality.
 For instance, if you produce an annual report on your market for clients, you can effectively use the © logo.

-Copyright, like trade mark protection, provides the owner exclusive ownership and usage rights.
+Copyright, like trade mark protection, provides the owner with exclusive ownership and usage rights.
 If another business attempted to use, copy, manufacture or distribute your copyright protected work, you would have the ability to commence legal action against them for infringement under copyright law.

 Key Takeaways